 A newlywed couple in their mid- to late-20s who have just purchased their first starter home and have a household annual salary of $55K.

 The newlywed couple may be interested in alternative energy and reduced environmental impact, but they’re most likely not a good fit for your residential solar panels for a couple reasons: they probably can’t afford it, and a starter home is not ideal for permanent-installation panels, since the couple will likely move to another home - or homes - later on.

 When customers are browsing products and services, they often use an exclusionary approach, disqualifying companies based on what they’re looking for.
 Don’t be afraid to use the same exclusionary approach to disqualify leads and prospective customers for your business.
-Before you decide where to allocate your digital marketing budget, establish some negative buyer personas.
+Before you decide where to allocate your digital marketing budget, establish some negative personas.
 Doing so can help you avoid a difficult relationship later on and can also help you refine your content writing, so you attract the right type of customer.

-Not sure how to leverage your negative buyer personas into content?
-Or maybe you need help devising the right content strategy?
+Do you need help devising the right content strategy?
 Your company could benefit from hiring content writing services to fuel your inbound marketing campaign.
 Download our free ebook to learn more about choosing the right content creators for your business.